What is Curriculum for Excellence?

 In Abronhill Primary School and Nursery Class we have a very positive ethos and aim to provide children with an environment that enables them to feel safe, happy, respected and included.
 We place great emphasis on developing their knowledge and understanding of what it means to be healthy and we encourage them to make informed choices.
 Children are provided with opportunities to be active and to achieve to the best of their abilities in all areas of school life.
 We encourage them and provide them with opportunities to develop as successful learners, confident individuals, responsible citizens and effective contributors.

 Through focusing on social subjects we aim to provide children with experiences than enhance their knowledge and understanding of their local area and the wider world.
-Our local environment provides us with a very rich learning context which we utilise through our outdoor learning programme.
+Our local environment provides us with a very rich learning context that we utilise through our outdoor learning programme.
 Educational visits, the use of ICT and a range of texts support the children’s learning experience and enhances their understanding of the diverse world in which we live.
-Children develop informed attitudes about the past and present through focusing on social subjects which we hope they will further develop in the future.
+Children develop informed attitudes about the past and present through focusing on social subjects that we hope they will further develop in the future.

 - People, Past Events and Societies